orlandos-nl/MongoKitten/README.md

 A fast, pure swift [MongoDB](https://mongodb.com) driver based on [Swift NIO](https://github.com/apple/swift-nio) built for Server Side Swift.
 It features a great API and a battle-tested core.
 Supporting both MongoDB in server and embedded environments.

 MongoKitten is a fully asynchronous driver, which means that it doesn't block any threads.
-This also means that it can be used in any asynchronous environment, such as Vapor.
+This also means that it can be used in any asynchronous environment, such as [Vapor](https://github.com/vapor/vapor) or [Hummingbird](https://github.com/hummingbird-project/hummingbird).

 # 🐈 Community & Docs